 LEGO

-First we wanted to get an idea of how much weight it would take for the balloons to not float away.
-A LEGO man on a LEGO car remained on the floor, but with the front wheels slightly in the air.
+First, we wanted to get an idea of how much weight it would take for the balloons not to float away.
+A LEGO® man sitting in a LEGO® car remained on the floor but with the front wheels slightly in the air.

 A LEGO man by himself shot straight to the ceiling, so we tried a more methodical approach and started adding LEGO piece by piece until the balloons didn’t float up the ceiling.